the story of the doodle cove

 Our program starts with our parent dogs and ensures that we are honoring them, their health, and their well-being first and foremost.
 Every puppy born into our hands is a miracle.
 They are born and raised in the middle of our home and are very much a part of our family and everyday life!
 We are responsible for teaching each one of them that the world is a good and safe place and matching them with a family where they will continue to thrive and change hearts!

 The health and temperaments of our dogs and their puppies is our number one priority.
 Our dogs have been cleared of all genetic conditions via DNA testing with Embark and Animal Genetics.
 They also have been certified by Pennhip and OFA for optimal hip, elbow, heart, patella, and eye dispositions.
-Any prospects we consider for our program undergo temperament testing.
+Any prospects we consider for our program also undergo temperament testing.
 These are extensive tests that ensure our dogs will pass the very best traits down to their offspring.

 Proud members of GANA & WALA